Become part of our growing community.

 Harriet + Jess xx

-Here are the plants we are talking about in Febrauary.
+Here are the plants we are talking about in March.

 • A guide on what to grow for the following month with sustainable topics to discuss within the food growing community.

 As a special thanks to those who are supporting us on Patreon’s Sustainable Growing Enthusiast tier, we offer a 15% discount on the collection of plants we talk about in the monthly profiles.
-This month, we took a look at Musa balbisiana, Mentha pelugium and Salvia officinalis.
+This month, we took a look at Opuntia ficus-indica, Digitalis and Melissa officinalis.